limbo-ml/user/docs/specification.rst

       }
     }

 Note that each bounding box annotation contains the extents of the box, plus the *category*.
 The required *bbox_mode* field explicitly indicates how to interpret the box extent values.
-In this case, *XHWH_ABS* indicates that the extents are defined using the top-left corner of the box, plus the width and height respectively.
+In this case, *XYWH_ABS* indicates that the extents are defined using the top-left corner of the box, plus the width and height respectively.
 All values are measured in absolute (pixel) units, from the top-left corner of the image.

 Finally, annotations can also include *contours* for *object segmentation*::